 SurveyBods is a survey site that claims to pay you money for completing the surveys they offer.

-But is this survey site legit?
-This is the obvious question that you should be asking.
 Well, let me just tell you right away that yes, SurveyBods is a legit survey site.

 So let’s proceed with the review.